Think you can tell which actors are Mexican?

 4. Froy Gutierrez

 He, too, has a Mexican dad and an American mom.

-Froylan grew up in the city of Guadalajara.
+Froylan grew up in Guadalajara, one of Mexico’s largest cities.

 He learned English and Spanish at the same time.
-He has said: “I’d go to Mexico and have a very ‘American’ accent when I spoke Spanish.
+According to Froy: “I’d go to Mexico and have a very ‘American’ accent when I spoke Spanish.
 Then I’d come back to the States and I’d speak English with a Mexican accent.
 So, it was really funny to be both but neither one at the same time… Honestly, growing up between both countries felt more of a privilege than anything else.
 Especially because it opened my eyes to more than one area of the world at such a young age.”

 Froy is an actor, and his breakthrough role was on MTV’s Teen Wolf.
 Before that, he had recurring roles in series like Bella and the Bulldogs, The Goldbergs, One Day at a Time, and Light as a Feather.

 Two-time Oscar winner Miss Swank is partly Mexican.

 Her maternal grandma is Mexican: Frances Martha Dominguez Rodriguez.